-When you think about ADHD, you probably imagine a 7-year-old boy running around in circles, screaming.
+When you think about ADHD, you might imagine a young boy running around in circles, out of control.
 But the reality is, someone you know -- an office mate, a close friend, even your spouse -- may have it, even if you don't see the classic symptoms.

 Regardless, they have one thing in common: They've probably heard plenty of theories from friends and family as to why they are the way they are.
 But these sorts of armchair analyses aren't helpful to someone having a hard time with ADHD, and can even hurt them.